Skip to content

 Install nginx-ingress plugin

-• Differences between dedicated and shared types can be found in the following link:
+• Differences between dedicated and shared types:

 https://support.huaweicloud.com/productdesc-elb/elb_pro_0004.html